 A critical look at Germanic tribes is the most-interesting temporary exhibition on Berlin’s Museum Island in 2020, although the opening of the Humboldt Forum will be the cultural highlight of the year.

-The opening of the Humboldt Forum with museums from the Asian Art and Ethnological collection is the main cultural event on Berlin’s Museum Island (Museumsinsel) in 2020.
+The opening of the Humboldt Forum with museums from the Asian Art and Ethnological collection is the main cultural event on Berlin’s Museum Island (Museumsinsel) in 2020 — although the building opens 17 December 2020 the best museums and temporary exhibitions will only open in 2021.
 However, several temporary exhibitions will add further attractions to the already impressive top museums in Berlin Mitte.
 Several of these temporary exhibitions are highly specialized or focus to a large extent on the museums themselves.
 However, a critical look at the Germanic tribes will be of major interest to a cross-section of visitors — it will consider the current state of research rather than the traditional approach of contrasting the Germanic tribes to the civilized Roman Empire or to misinterpret history for nationalist propaganda.